pulumi/pulumi-hugo/themes/default/content/learn/pulumi-fundamentals-aws/_index.md

 description: Learn how to apply Pulumi to Amazon Web Services (AWS).
 meta_desc: Learn how to apply Pulumi to Amazon Web Services (AWS).
 index: 1

-# The meta_image appears in social-media previews and on the Learn Pulumi home page.
-# A placeholder image representing the recommended format, dimensions and aspect
-# ratio has been provided for reference.
 meta_image: meta.png
 youll_learn:
     - Working with the AWS resource provider
     - Creating remote resources
     - Using Pulumi with abstractions
 tags:
     - fundamentals
     - aws